Hendrikjen/pedigree_programme/README.md

 - download (and don't forget to unzip) the repository to your local filesystem
 - after downloading the source code, open the command line and navigate within the terminal into the folder _pedigree_programme/source/_
-  - you can check with `ls` if you are in the correct folder if there are multiple headerfiles (.h) and the respective source code files (.cpp) as well as _main.cpp_ and the makefile _makefile_pedigree_programme_
+  - you can use `ls` to check if you are in the correct folder and if all the necessary files were downloaded: multiple headerfiles (.h), the respective source code files (.cpp), _main.cpp_ and the makefile _makefile_pedigree_programme_
 - run in the command line `make -f makefile_pedigree_programme`
   - if you have trouble with make on windows:_'make' is not recognized as an internal or external command, operable programme or batch file._
     - either download [Cygwin](https://www.cygwin.com/install.html), use the setup exe to install _make_ and _gcc/g++_, move the programme folder to Cygwin and run the command in the Cygwin Terminal